-A 457 plan is a type of defined contribution plan, for which employees of state and federal governments, agencies, and tax-exempt organizations.
-Contributions made to the plan with pre-tax money, earnings, and contributions are tax-deferred while under the plan, and contributions are generally made by the employee, although some plans do have contributions by employees as well.
+A 457 plan is a type of defined-contribution plan, for which employees of state and federal governments, agencies, and tax-exempt organizations.
+Contributions made to the plan with pre-tax money, earnings, and contributions are tax-deferred while under the plan, and contributions are generally made by the employee, although some plans do have contributions by employers as well.

 What Are The Benefits Of A 457 Plan?

-There are several benefits to this type of plan, the first being that contributions are not considered part of an employee’s salary for the purpose of income tax.
-Earnings and contributions are able to grow tax deferred without any income tax reduction, and employee contributions and earnings are 100 percent vested.
+There are several benefits to this type of plan, the first being that contributions are not considered part of an employee’s salary for income tax.
+Earnings and contributions can grow tax-deferred without any income tax reduction, and employee contributions and earnings are 100 percent vested.
 There is no penalty for distributions made before age 59 ½, and the start of distributions can be delayed beyond the age of 70 ½ if the plan participant continues to work.

 What Are The Potential Drawbacks?

 The chief potential drawback of a 457 plan is that there are usually no employee contributions, and when these types of contributions are allowed, they typically have vested requirements.
 Distributions of earnings and contributions under the plan are also taxed at an ordinary income rate.
 It should be noted, however, that distributions under the plan can occur before retirement age without penalty.

 As with most retirement savings plans, funds are not made available until termination of employment, retirement, death, or in the event of specific circumstances or unforeseen financial emergency as defined by the IRS.

 Are There Catch Up Contributions Under A 457 Plan?